-Melanie Conklin is proud to be a native of the state of Wisconsin, which gave humankind the typewriter, progressivism and deep-fried cheese curds.
+Melanie Conklin was the Wisconsin Examiner's founding Deputy Editor, serving from its launch July 1, 2019, until Feb.
+1, 2022.
+She is proud to be a native of the state of Wisconsin, which gave humankind the typewriter, progressivism and deep-fried cheese curds.
 Her several decades in journalism include political beats and columns at Isthmus newspaper, the Wisconsin State Journal and other publications.
-When not an ink-stained wretch, she served time inside state, local and federal government in communications.
-She is excited to be back at the craft of journalism as Deputy Editor of the Wisconsin Examiner.
+When not an ink-stained wretch, she served time inside state, local and federal government in communications before returning to journalism at the Examiner.
 It’s what she’s loved ever since getting her master’s degree in journalism from the UW-Madison.
 Her family includes one husband, two kids, four dogs and five (or more) chinchillas.

-Senior Reporter Erik Gunn reports and writes on work and the economy, along with related subjects, for the Wisconsin Examiner.
+Deputy Editor Erik Gunn reports and writes on work and the economy, health policy and related subjects, for the Wisconsin Examiner.
 He spent 24 years as a freelance writer for Milwaukee Magazine, Isthmus, The Progressive, BNA Inc., and other publications, winning awards for investigative reporting, feature writing, beat coverage, business writing, and commentary.
-An East Coast native, he previously covered labor for The Milwaukee Journal after reporting for newspapers in upstate New York and northern Illinois.
-He's a graduate of Beloit College (English Comp.) and the Columbia School of Journalism.
-Off hours he is the Examiner's resident Springsteen and Jackson Browne fanboy and model railroad nerd.

 Isiah Holmes is a journalist and videographer, and a lifelong resident of Milwaukee, Wisconsin.
-Holmes' video work dates back to his high school days at Wauwatosa East High, when he made a documentary about the local police department.
-Since then, his writing has been featured in Urban Milwaukee, Isthmus, Milwaukee Stories, Milwaukee Neighborhood News Services, Pontiac Tribune, and other outlets.
+His writing has been featured in Urban Milwaukee, Isthmus, Milwaukee Stories, Milwaukee Neighborhood News Services, Pontiac Tribune, the Progressive Magazine, Al Jazeera, and other outlets.

 Henry Redman is a staff reporter for the Wisconsin Examiner who focuses on covering Wisconsin's towns and rural areas.
 He previously covered crime and courts at the Daily Jefferson County Union.
 A lifelong Midwesterner, he was born in Cleveland, Ohio and graduated from Loyola University Chicago with a degree in journalism in May 2019.